CarlosAurelioMRF/AuthenticationJwt/README.md

 It is free!

 ## Give a Star! :star:
-If you liked the project or if Equinox helped you, please give a star ;)
+If you liked the project, please give a star ;)

 ## Technologies implemented: